ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _The true northerner._](https://chroniclingamerica.loc.gov/lccn/sn85033781/1874-01-02/ed-1/seq-3)

 #### 1874-01-02 &middot; Paw Paw, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ery sinews of virtue, (iood
+the very sinews of virtue, (iood
 t character is above all things else.
 Your
 I character cauuot be essentially injured,
 except by your own acts.
 If any ono